yash-lol/cse15l-lab-reports/lab2week1/lab-report-1-week-2.md

 ```
 $ ssh cs15lwi22abc@ieng6.ucsd.edu "ls"
 ```
+Keystroke: To rexecute the command above i used 10 keystrokes.
+I used the up arrow to reach the ssh command, and 8 more keystrokes to type "ls", and enter to run.

 -You can also use semicolons to run multiple commands on the same line
 ```
 $ cp hello.java OtherMain.java; javac OtherMain.java; java hello